nhsengland/iit-infrastructure/ansible/README.FORKS.txt

 0.1 Obtain the relevant .pem and vault password files 0.1.1 Make sure that the relevant .pem file has appropriate permissions
       chmod 700 HebeKey.pem

 0.2 Configure Ansible to use the .pem file from 0.1 by making a file ansible.cfg

     [ssh_connection]
     ssh_args = -i /real/path/to/nhsengland-ckan.pem

-1. Edit hosts file to set the following varialbes:
+1. Edit hosts file to set the following variables to the appropriate host/IP address:

     [webservers]
     52.16.151.114